Zoning And Land Use

 Do you need administrative approval for your development project?

-Based in Stamford, CT, Cacace, Tusch & Santagata is known for its proficient handling of complex issues involving real estate, environmental, and property valuation law.
-As a result of our familiarity with Stamford zoning regulations and those of surrounding towns we are recognized for our ability to shepherd substantial projects to successful conclusions.
+Based in Stamford, Connecticut, Cacace, Tusch & Santagata is known for its proficient handling of complex issues involving real estate, environmental and property valuation law.
+As a result of our familiarity with Stamford zoning regulations and those of surrounding towns, we are recognized for our ability to shepherd substantial projects to successful conclusions.
 We represent local and national clients in all phases of real estate development.
 Our firm works effectively with state and local environmental agencies, health departments, zoning boards, building departments, historical commissions, architectural review boards, planning boards and state transportation authorities to get your project the approvals you need to move forward.
-Should a permit or project require appellate representation, we are experienced at handling appeals.
+Should a permit or project require appellate representation, we are experienced in handling appeals.

 Would you like to streamline the approval process for your development project?

 At the planning stage, our attorneys can help devise your development strategy; consult on local and state zoning, environmental, and other land use regulations; and work to determine the most valuable use for your property.
 We take a team approach to development projects and work closely with other development professionals, including civil and traffic engineers, environmental consultants, architects and land surveyors.

 We understand telecommunications law.

 With decades of telecom experience, Cacace, Tusch & Santagata works with clients who need approval from the Connecticut State Siting Council.
 We understand the needs of carriers, site developers and property owners seeking to establish single or multi-carrier sites on new or existing towers or rooftops.
 Cacace, Tusch & Santagata can help clients navigate the environmental and long-term leasing needs that are unique to the telecommunication industry.

 - Alvord Inv., LLC v.
 Zoning Bd. of Appeals of City of Stamford, 282 Conn.
 393, 920 A.2d 1000 (2007);